MirceaMacarie/Udemy_Automation_Test/README.md

-## :pushpin: The automated tests and their theoretical execution
+## :pushpin: The automated tests and their theoretical execution :clipboard:
 :bangbang: For technical and security reasons, Udemy's official website is protected from automatic access by various such frameworks, like WebdriverIO.
 Therefore, **running and video recording of the automated test suite execution was not possible.** The automated tests that were to be run are listed below: